evalece/k8s/README.md

 helmfile apply

 4. ArgoCD [3]- Alternative to Helmfile  but update my cluster with git push helm chart (using ArgoCD Application)
+    - To be deployed an image in K8s cluster and is given a repo to watch for changes
     -  Create argocd namespace[3]

 kubectl create namespace argocd